Articles on Shifting Sands

 In the abstract, Shweder wrote: Muslim women of the Dawoodi Bohra community have recently been prosecuted because they customarily adhere to a religiously based gender-inclusive version of the Jewish Abrahamic circumcision tradition.
 In Dawoodi Bohra families it is not only boys but also girls who are circumcised.
 And it is mothers who typically control and arrange for the circumcision of their daughters.
 By most accounts the circumcision procedure for girls amounts to a nick, abrasion, piercing or small cut restricted to the female foreskin or prepuce (often referred to as ‘the clitoral hood’ or in some parts of Southeast Asia as the ‘clitoral veil’).
 From a strictly surgical point of view the custom is less invasive than a typical male circumcision as routinely and legally performed by Jews and Muslims.
 The question arises: if the practice is legal for the gander why should it be banned for the goose?

 In the Open Access paper I suggested that UK female genital mutilation laws discriminate against specific women and infantilise them.
 FGM types accord with those of the politically partisan World Health Organisation, but new instances reported are genital piercings.
 Most female genital mutilation seen in the National Health Service is less severe than male circumcision, which is not illegal.
+Nor should it be.
 The laws, monitoring and reporting systems need reviewing with a view to decriminalising female genital mutilation.

 The paper can be accessed here.

 A Special Issue of Global Discourse: Gender Equality in Abrahamic Circumcision: Why or Why Not? containing mine, and a number of other replies, has been published by Bristol University Press and is accessible here.